ankur731/realtime-stockmarket-dashboard/README.md

 ﻿# realtime-stockmarket-dashboard
 ## Development Mode
-Clone repo
+###Clone repo
+### Frontend
+Go to frontend directory type "npm Install" this will install all dependecies then type "npm run dev"
+### Backend
-go to frontend directory type "npm Install" this will install all dependecies then type "npm run dev" go to backend directory type "npm Install" this will install all dependecies then type "npm start" this will start frontend  and backend server on port 5173 and 3000 respectively.
+Go to backend directory type "npm Install" this will install all dependecies then type "npm start" this will start frontend  and backend server on port 5173 and 3000 respectively.